subvertnormality/mosaic/README.md

 #### Sequencer Options

+##### Shift press stop

+When enabled, the play/stop button will only stop with a long press or when shift (K3) is held.
+This feature is intended to prevent accidental stops of the sequencer, especially during live performances.

 ##### Song Mode

 "Song mode" is on by default.
-When enabled, the song sequencer will progress through sequences as dictated by the options set on the song sequencer page.
+When enabled, the song editor will progress through sequences as dictated by the options set on the song editor page.
 When off, song sequences will only progress with manual intervention.

-##### Reset at Song Sequencer Pattern Change
+##### Reset at Song Editor Pattern Change

-The "Reset at Song Sequence Change" option, which is turned on by default, ensures that the sequencer resets all channels when transitioning from one song sequencer pattern to the next.
+The "Reset at Song Sequence Change" option, which is turned on by default, ensures that the sequencer resets all channels when transitioning from one song editor pattern to the next.
 This helps maintain rhythmic consistency but may limit more complex polyrhythms.
 If you prefer continuously evolving polyrhythms, especially when dealing with patterns of different lengths, you can turn this setting off.

 ##### Reset at Pattern Repeat

 "Reset at Pattern Repeat" is set to off by default.
-When enabled, it resets all channels at the end of a song sequence when repeating the same song sequencer pattern.
+When enabled, it resets all channels at the end of a song sequence when repeating the same song editor pattern.
 This ensures all channels with a custom length will reset back to that channel's starting step at every start of the pattern.
 Disabling this option allows for evolving polyrhythms.

 ##### Elektron Program Changes